-"Oh wow, it's so cold out here this morning."
+"Oh wow… it's so cold out here this morning."

 Sesshomaru found himself wandering across Japan more frequently.
 With the western lands secure he often roamed outside of his royal territory, slaying the odd unruly demon when he felt like it.
 But that opportunity didn't come around too often and quite frankly he was bored.
 He didn't intend to make his way towards Inuyasha's forest it just so happened to be in the way.

-Unfortunately for that young upstart, the demon lord intended to investigate (and by investigate that meant destroy).
+Unfortunately, for that young upstart the demon lord intended to investigate-and by investigate that meant destroy.

 Then he registered a familiar scent.

 It's not that her scent surprised him or anything.
 No, not at all.
-What intrigued him was how her scent seemingly appeared out of thin air.
+What intrigued him was how her essence seemingly appeared out of thin air.
 He should have detected her before he entered the wooded area.

-Kagome was pulling herself out of a weathered looking well.
+Kagome was hauling herself out of a weathered looking well.
 Sesshomaru could smell that his half-brother traveled to this area regularly but the scent was stale.
 It has been some time since he last been there but why did he hang around this area anyway?
 And why was the miko pulling herself from this well?
 Surely, she couldn't have been doing it for her own amusement.

 Humans were strange indeed.

-It's not like he was checking her out or anything.
+It's not like he was checking her out or anything…

 He pushed her figure out of his mind remained puzzled as to why it seemed like she appeared out of thin air.
 Something wasn't right here and he was fascinated enough to stick around and try to find out what was going on.

 If they weren't by the well they were normally some place nearby.
 When she got to Kaede's home she walked in and greeted her.
 Despite her disappointment she was always happy to see that the old priestess was still in good health for her age.